-State violence v. citizen-journalists
+State violence v. bloggers and journalists

-Following the takeover of the party leadership by hardliners headed by Nguyen Phu Trong, the level of terror has risen sharply in the past two years, with many citizen-journalists being jailed or expelled in connection with their posts.
-One was given a 20-year jail sentence in August 2018.
-At least 30 journalists and bloggers are now held in Vietnam’s jails, where mistreatment is common.
-Meanwhile, as Vietnam’s citizens become increasingly engaged online, the authorities have been refining their digital repressive methods.
-In December 2017, the military unveiled the existence of a 10,000-strong military cyber-warfare department called “Force 47,” which is tasked with defending the Party and targeting dissident bloggers.
-Under a new cyber-crime law that took effect at the start of 2019, foreign online platforms are required to store their Vietnamese user data on servers in Vietnam and surrender it to the authorities when required.
+Following the takeover of the party leadership by hardliners headed by Nguyen Phu Trong, the level of terror has risen sharply in the past three years, with many bloggers being jailed or expelled in connection with their posts.
+Around 25 journalists and bloggers are now held in Vietnam’s jails, where mistreatment is common.
+Meanwhile, as Vietnam’s citizens become increasingly engaged online, the authorities have been refining their digital repressive methods, with the army creating a 10,000-strong military cyber-warfare department called “Force 47,” which is tasked with defending the Party and targeting dissident bloggers.
+Under a new cyber-crime law that took effect in 2019, foreign online platforms are required to store their Vietnamese user data on servers in Vietnam and surrender it to the authorities when required.